Purchase Furniture Journal entry is to record asset purchases.

 Change happens on the credit side.
 Credit the Bank/Cash for 75% of the furniture cost.

-The credit side balance is recorded by removing the old furniture value from books.
+The credit side balance is recorded by removing the old furniture value from the books.

 Journal entries don’t stop here.

-We need to make sure the business shows an appropriate financial position.
+We need to ensure the business shows an appropriate financial position.
 The difference between exchange value and book value must also be addressed.
-Otherwise, it results in financials showing the asset value, which is not an accurate picture.
+Otherwise, the financials will show the asset value, which is inaccurate.

 The following journal entry is to be recorded in the books.